SALMON-TDDFT/SALMON-DOCS/source/inputs.rst

 Inputs
 ====================

-We here summarize namelists that appear in this Tutorial.
-A thorough list of the namelist variables may be found in the downloaded file in 'SALMON/manual/input_variables.md'.
+We here summarize input keywords that appear in :any:`Exercise <Exercises>`.
+A thorough list of the input keywords can be found in the downloaded file in :any:`List of all input keywords <List of all input keywords>`.

 .. _&units: